jazzdup/vf-account-service/README.md

 This should build, run unit tests and integrataion tests

-Run the server for dev:
+Run the application in an embedded server for dev:

 mvn spring-boot:run